jcruzaxaeon/employee-directory/readme.md

 | `TTH`        | Team Treehouse (Code Academy)    |

 # Task Roster
-- [ ] Change at least one (color, background color, font, box or text shadows)
-   - document changes in readme AND in project submission notes
-- [ ] Catch fetch errors
 - [ ] Review code for other necessary error catching